Is Moon Gazing the Best Meditation Practice Ever?

 Meditation at the Full Moon can also be incredibly powerful.
 The Moon’s most magnetic, feminine qualities are often easier to access, as the moonlight is more penetrating.

 It’s also worth noting that the Moon’s appearance and visibility can be affected by a variety of factors.
 These include the time of year, the weather, and the location from which you’re viewing it.
-For example the harvest moon is often one of the largest and most potent, though it maybe covered by cloud.
+For example, the harvest moon is often one of the largest and most potent, though it may be covered by clouds.

 Use your discernment, and gaze according to what feels necessary for you.
 Especially during a lunar eclipse (blood moon).